PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 teaching: 10
 exercises: 10
 questions:
-  - "What is Slurm?"
+  - "What is SLURM?"
   - "What's the difference between interactive and batch jobs?"
+  - "What other nice features does SLURM offer?"
 objectives:
   - "Understand the difference between interactive and batch jobs"
   - "Learn to write and submit batch scripts"
+  - "Learn about job arrays and job dependencies"
 keypoints:
-  - "Slurm is a powerful job scheduler used in clusters around the world"
+  - "SLURM is a powerful job scheduler used in clusters around the world"
   - "Jobs on PDC clusters can be either be *interactive* (`salloc`) or based on *batch* scripts (`sbatch`)"
+  - "Job arrays and dependencies are SLURM features that sometimes come in handy"
 ---

 The computational resources on a supercomputer are shared simultaneously between